 Example #6: Describing your professional experience using the word Organized:

 I am an organized and detail-oriented person, which has helped me excel in my career as an events planner.
-No matter how big or small the event is, I am always able to keep track of all the details and make sure everything runs smoothly.
+No matter how big or small the event is, I always use the same system to keep track of all the details.

 Both of these examples show how you can use your professional experiences to demonstrate your qualities.
 When describing your accomplishments, be sure to include specific details and use action words.